-Now, if you personally happen to be similar to the target audience you are seeking to attract, then understanding what motivates you to respond will not be that hard for you to address.
-But if you’re a 50 year old Hispanic male and your target audience is a 17 year white female, well, you will have to do some market research to truly understand what motivates your audience to respond.
+Now if you are similar to the target audience you are seeking to attract, then understanding what motivates them to respond will not be that hard for you to address.
+But if you’re a 50-year-old Hispanic male and your target audience is a 17-year-old white female, well, you will have to do some market research to truly understand what motivates your audience to respond.

-Take the time to listen and learn the “view” of your audience!
+Simply take the time to listen and learn the “view” of your audience.